msubero/agile-engine-test/README.md

 2. run: npm i

-3. rur: npm run dev (api would start to runnung in the port 4040 of your localhost)
+3. run: npm run dev (api would start to runnung in the port 4040 of your localhost)

 4. Next, go to the frontend directory and run: npm i